Volunteer Lecturer Program of the IMU Commission for Developing Countries

 The goal of this program is to foster research and international cooperation between mathematicians in developing countries and the international mathematical community, offering to the universities in the developing countries the economical support to host volunteer lecturers for intensive 3-4 week courses in mathematics.
 The course given by the volunteer should be part of a regular mathematics undergraduate or master degree program at the hosting university, in subjects where the applicant university could have a lack of expertise.
 The program is partially funded by the American Mathematical Society and the Niels Henrik Abel Board (Norway).

 The next deadlines for Mathematics Insitutions in developing countries to apply for participation in the program are:

-Where warranted, continuing participation in the VLP by a single university in the developing world is encouraged.
-For example, in collaboration with the French CIMPA program, the VLP has provided intensive courses to the Royal University of Phnom Penh, Cambodia, over the last several years.
+When warranted, continuing participation in the VLP by a single university in the developing world is encouraged.

 The CDC Volunteer Lecturer Database contains a large database of the mathematicians willing to volunteer and includes the mathematician's curriculum vitae (CV), the areas of mathematics in which they are prepared to teach, language abilities, typical dates of availability, and previous experience.

 Lecturers interested to participate in the program, should read the guidelines for lecturers and register here.

 If you experience problems, please contact